Custom Deleters and Intrusive Reference Counting

 Principles of Intrusive Reference Counting

-Custom deleters solve the problem of "non-standard release," but the overhead of shared_ptr itself (control block, atomic operations, extra heap allocation) remains significant in performance-sensitive or memory-constrained scenarios.
-Intrusive reference counting provides an alternative: embedding the reference count inside the object itself, rather than allocating a control block externally.
+Custom deleters solve the problem of "non-standard release," but the overhead of std::shared_ptr itself (control block, atomic operations, extra heap allocation) is still significant in performance-sensitive or memory-constrained scenarios.
+Intrusive reference counting provides an alternative: embedding the reference count inside the object, rather than allocating a control block externally.

-The core idea of the intrusive approach is very simple: the object itself knows "how many people hold me."
+The core idea of the intrusive approach is simple: the object knows "how many people hold me."
 The reference count exists as a member variable of the object, rather than being allocated in a separate control block.
-This means no extra heap allocation is needed (eliminating the memory and management overhead of the control block), and access to the reference count is local (in the same cache line as the object's other members).
+This means no extra heap allocation (saving the memory and management overhead of the control block), and access to the reference count is local (on the same cache line as the object's other members).

 class RefCounted {